BladeRunnerJS/brjs-site/docs/use/getting_started.md

 module.exports = InputViewModel;
 ```

-We also update `view.html` to contain an `input` element where the element's `value` property is bound to the newly named `todoText` value.
+We also update `view.html` to remove the default content, so now contains an `input` element where the element's `value` property is bound to the newly named `todoText` value.
 We want instant two-way binding so we also need to add `valueUpdate:'afterkeydown'` to the `data-bind` attribute.
 And we also want to call the newly named `keyPressed` function when a key is pressed in the input to check to see if it was the *Enter/Return* key.
 We do this by adding `event: { keypress: keyPressed }` to the `data-bind` attribute.

 Finally, update the `class` attribute to indicate the input is a `todo-input`, add a `placeholder` attribute, remove the unused `<button>` element, wrap in a `<header>` element and add a `<h1>` to indicate this is where the todos are entered.